ynotstartups/notes/notes/ideas.md

   - variable columns tables in markdown
   - 👍 abbreviations - simpler to setup, no dependencies
 - TERMINAL: use `zathura` vim-based minimal PDF reader
-- TERMINAL: zip downloads folder into a file instead of dangerous `rm -r`
-  - `zip -r download-archive.zip Downloads`
-- Regex: properly learn about regular expression?
-  - learn perl like regex
-  - `\b` - word boundary
-  - 👎 learn as I go
-- VIM: Use vim-fugitive and build habits of add and commit in vim
-  - useful for pushing changes in vim, especially for notes and dotfiles
-  - 👎 can do it in terminal
-- LIFE: Keep a brag document for work similar to Create my own README page similar to https://jvns.ca/blog/brag-documents/
 - VIM: Visual In Indent
   - useful in markdown, when I want to sort a list of items, such as below, so `viIndent` then `<leader>s` to sort
     - a
     - b
     - c
+- MARKDOWN: Sort by indent To Format File such as this one?
 - VIM: autocorrect all misspelling words as one writes
-- MARKDOWN: Sort by indent To Format File such as this one?

 ## Books That I Want To Read